Funded ACM Project

 For over ten years, Fraunhofer Institute for embedded systems and communication technology ESK has proven to be a driver of innovation in the field of information and communication systems.
 The focus of research at Fraunhofer ESK is on networked information and communication systems.

-Green City Projekt GmbH stands for initiating and supporting social transformation processes to promote sustainable urban and corporate development.
-Being a member of the Green City Family (Green City association, Green City Projekt GmbH, Green City Energy AG) and operating at the junction between citizens and municipalities, politics and economy, Green City Projekt specialises in implementation-oriented guidance, strategy development and realising innovative projects in the areas of mobility, energy, and climate protection.
+Green City stands for initiating and supporting social transformation processes to promote sustainable urban and corporate development.
+Being a member of the Green City Family (Green City association, Green City Projekt GmbH, Green City AG) and operating at the junction between citizens and municipalities, politics and economy, Green City specialises in implementation-oriented guidance, strategy development and realising innovative projects in the areas of mobility, energy, and climate protection.

 Dr Jessica Le Bris